Twins, A's among teams to boycott Thursday games | Sports-Games

 Twins, A's among teams to boycott Thursday games

-ESPN's Jeff Passan said the game between the Boston Red Sox and Toronto Blue Jays was off as well.
+The Boston Red Sox and Toronto Blue Jays game in Buffalo, N.Y. was off as well.
 "Social injustice and systemic racism have been part of the fabric of our lives for too long.
 We have a responsibility to use our platform, to lend our voices for those who are not being heard," began a statement issued by the A's players Wednesday afternoon.

 The Rangers said the game will be rescheduled as part of a doubleheader on Sept.
 12. "We respect the decision by the Oakland A's players to postpone tonight's game.
 We stand with all those who condemn racial injustice and are committed to helping bring about an end to systemic racism," the Rangers said.